Milan Hejduk: Playing career

 On September 13, 2017, it was announced that the Avalanche would retire Hejduk's number 23 jersey during the 2017–18 season, and it was officially retired on January 6, 2018.

 NHL All-Star Games

 Hejduk has been selected to play in three NHL All-Star Games.
 In the 2000 All-Star Game, he played on the World team in a 9–4 win over North America.
 He earned a primary assist on Pavol Demitra's third period goal.
 For the 2001 All-Star Game, he was chosen to replace an injured Jaromír Jágr in the starting line-up, one of the six Avalanche players selected as starters.
 However, he did not record a point in a 14–12 loss to North America.
 In 2009, he was selected as the only Av in the All-Star lineup for the year's Game.
 He recorded one goal and two assists in a 12–11 shootout loss to the Eastern Conference.

 Personal life

-Hejduk is married to Zlatuse and has twin sons named Marek and David, born January 3, 2004.
+Hejduk is married to Zlatuse and has twin sons.
 In 2016, Hejduk became an American citizen.
-Marek began playing for Harvard in the fall of 2022.
-David is committed to join the program the following year.